New York Gnats- Identification & Infestation Tips - New York & Beyond

 Signs of a Gnat Infestation

 Adult gnats are attracted to light sources, especially at night.
-The best way to spot a gnat infestation is to look for swarms of black gnats around indoor and outdoor lights at night, especially in warm or humid areas of the house.
+The best way to spot a gnat infestation is to look for swarms of black gnats around indoor and outdoor lights at night, especially in warm or humid areas.

 In homes gnats are attracted to fruit, garbage, moisture and houseplants.
 Fungus gnat larvae burrow into the soil to hide and feed more effectively.
 Indoors, gnats will lay eggs in potted plant soil and then rest on plants nearby.
 You may find larvae in the soil around areas where you see adult gnats.